zaaachos/Thesis-Diagnostic-Captioning/README.md

 ```
 ## Execution Instructions
 ### Disclaimer
 Throughout my research on this Thesis, I experimented with models that had state-of-the-art performance (SOTA) on several biomedical datasets (like IU X-Ray, MIMIC III. etc.).
 These models are provided in `SOTA_models` directory as submodules repos.
+More details about each model are provided on my Thesis paper.
 I do not provide any additional data loaders, which I created for this models.
 Thus, if you want to further experiment with these models, please do so according to the guidelines provided in each of these repositories.

 ### Main applications
-Follow the aforementioned steps to use conda and run the following command, to train my implemented methods (i.e. CNN-RNN, kNN)
+Follow the aforementioned steps to use conda and run the following command, to train my implemented methods (i.e. CNN-RNN, kNN).
+Default arguments are set.
 ```py
 python3 dc.py
 ```